As technology booms exponentially, so does web development.

 Although both frameworks use component-based architecture and therefore share many similarities, they also differ in many ways.
 For you to have a clearer idea of what the main differences are, I brought up the table below.
 Let's take a closer look:

-Full fledged Framework - offers strong opinion on how your application should be structured and has many small libraries built-in that helps you building complex applications.
+Full fledged Framework - offers strong opinion on how your application should be structured and has many small libraries built-in that helps you build complex applications.

 Library - only cares about View on MVC architecture, need Flux to implement this architecture, but gives you more freedom the way you want organize the code.